-1.1 Climate change adaptation, risk prevention
+Climate change adaptation, risk prevention

-The proposed Actions contribute to the Specific Objective by increasing the capacity to mitigate the effects of climate change and to improve the measures and interventions in disaster risk prevention in the region.
+The type of actions contribute to the Specific Objective by increasing the capacity to adapt to and to mitigate the effects of climate change and to improve the measures and interventions in disaster risk prevention in the region with active contribution to sustainable development as the horizontal principle 4 (Article 9 of Regulation (EU) 2021/1060 (CPR)).
 The aim is to jointly develop specific skills and know-how as well as to improve the common infrastructural background for appropriate, timely and efficient interventions.
 As a result, the Programme area will be better prepared to prevent and/or tackle the negative consequences of extreme weather phenomena (including droughts, heat waves or floods) or of other anthropic events.
+All interventions must comply with all relevant EU and national regulations.